London Rubbish Tip

 Household waste recycling centre (HWRC), civic amenity site (CA site), local London rubbish tip - the place you go to get rid of stuff that you can’t put into your regular wheelie bin.
-Here is a guide to the council tips in London.
+Here is a guide to London recycling centres.

 - Interactive map of London council tips and civic amenity sites – find your nearest tip

-- Charges – do I have to pay to use the tip?
+- Charges – do I have to pay to use a London recycling centre or tip?

-- DIY waste – does it cost extra to dispose of DIY and building waste at the tip?
+- DIY waste – does it cost extra to dispose of DIY and building waste at a London tip?

-- Frequency – how often can I go?
+- Frequency – how often can I go to a dump?

-- Vehicle restrictions – are there restrictions on the type of vehicle that can enter?
+- Vehicle restrictions – are there restrictions on the type of vehicle that can enter London sites?

 - Opening hours – when can I visit?